guillelezama/academic-web-Vale/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi, and welcome!
-I’m a second-year Ph.D. student at the University of Pittsburgh.
+I’m a third-year Ph.D. student at the University of Pittsburgh.
 My main research interests lie at the intersection of International Political Economy and Comparative Politics.
 My current research focuses on the political consequences of technological change, such as preferences for redistribution, political disengagement, and populist vote.
 I am also interested in the analysis of international trade, labor informality, and labor policies.

 I am from Uruguay, where I taught classes on labor relations and administration at the [Universidad de la Republica](https://udelar.edu.uy/portal/).
 Before coming to Pitt, I obtained a MA in Public Policies at the [Universidad Católica del Uruguay](https://ucu.edu.uy/es/taxonomy/term/40/node/113) and a BA in Public Accounting from Universidad de la Republica.